joepigott/phys3880-final/README.md

 ## Can AGWs be detected from ground-level pressure measurements?

 The purpose of this project is to see if ground-level pressure measurements can effectively detect the presence of an Atmospheric Gravity Wave (AGW).
+I have always been more of a theory guy, so I decided to step out of my comfort zone and choose a project that is almost entirely experimental and analysis-based.

 ## Experimental Setup